 2020 Small School National Championship Tournament Logistics Information

-The 2020 Small School National Championship Tournament will be held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on April 24–26, 2020.
+The 2020 Small School National Championship Tournament (SSNCT) will be held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on April 24–26, 2020.
 The 2019 SSNCT was also held at this site.

 The SSNCT is NAQT’s championship tournament for small high schools.
 It is split into two divisions: one for traditional public schools and one for all other small schools.
 Note that NAQT also runs an overall High School National Championship Tournament (HSNCT) for which all high schools are eligible.